"You mainly feel the way you think." Albert Ellis

 CBT focuses on the way you think and act in order to help you overcome negative and unhelpful thinking and ways of behaving.

-What Conditions Can it Help?
+What Conditions Can counselling Help?

 People come to counselling for many different reasons.
 It may be that: